Nosratian/KendoUI-Persian-Calendar/README.md

 for see sample and how to use please check :"sample.html"

-this customiztion developed based on Mohammad Reza Dastouri (https://github.com/mrdmrd/KendoUI_Shamsi)
+this customiztion developed based on Mohammad Reza Dastouri works. (https://github.com/mrdmrd/KendoUI_Shamsi)